-The Women’s Bezioner Pointe Shoes is a basic pair that is ideal for beginners and those dancing pointe more casually than professionally.
+The Women’s Bezioner Pointe Shoes is a basic pair that is best for beginners and those dancing pointe more casually than professionally.

 These value shoes are made with a leather sole that ensures it can last a lot of dances.

 It's also anti-slip so you don't have to worry while you're dancing on stage or practicing in the studio.

 On the other hand, the inner parts of the shoes are made of cotton, ensuring comfort and breathability while you use them.

 The rest of the outer part of the shoes have a thin satin fabric that keeps them breathable, soft, and durable.

 While many pointe shoes come with detached ribbons, the ribbons on the Women’s Bezioner Pointe Shoes are pre-attached.